-The Astronomy & Astrophysics Section of the Dublin Institute for Advanced Studies (DIAS) is offering a postdoctoral fellowship and a PhD scholarship for research on theoretical and computational astrophysics in the group of Dr. Jonathan Mackey.
-The project, “High-Energy Radiation from Interaction Supernovae”, is funded by the Irish Research Council (IRC) Laureate Awards programme and will investigate particle acceleration and high-energy radiation processes in stellar-wind bubbles, in supernovae interacting with dense stellar winds, and in young supernova remnants.
-Successful candidates will work with Jonathan Mackey and existing group members, and will have the opportunity to collaborate locally and internationally within the H.E.S.S. collaboration, the CTA Consortium, and with Prof. Aharonian and colleagues.
+The Astronomy & Astrophysics Section of the Dublin Institute for Advanced Studies (DIAS) is offering a second postdoctoral fellowship for research on theoretical and computational astrophysics in the group of Dr. Jonathan Mackey.
+The project, “High-Energy Radiation from Interaction Supernovae”, is funded by the Irish Research Council (IRC) Laureate Awards programme and will investigate particle acceleration and high-energy radiation processes in stellar-wind bubbles and supernovae interacting with dense stellar winds.

-Interested candidates should send a curriculum vitae including a publication list, plus a statement of research interests and career goals (both as PDF documents), and arrange for two letters of reference to be sent by email to Anne Grace (mailto:email@example.com).
-Informal scientific enquiries about the positions may be directed to Jonathan Mackey (mailto:firstname.lastname@example.org), and submission enquiries may be made to Anne Grace (mailto:email@example.com).
+Interested candidates should send a curriculum vitae including a publication list, plus a statement of research interests and career goals (both as PDF documents), and arrange for two letters of reference to be sent by email to Anne Grace (email@example.com).
+Informal scientific enquiries about the positions may be directed to Jonathan Mackey (firstname.lastname@example.org), and submission enquiries may be made to Anne Grace (email@example.com).

 The Dublin Institute for Advanced Studies is an equal opportunities employer.